-Whether you prefer a leisurely day strolling through the old historic city streets, lounging at the beach, or setting out on a frisky hike, Trinidad has something for everyone.
+Whether you prefer a leisurely day strolling through the old historic city streets (please do that!), lounging at the beach, or setting out on a frisky hike, Trinidad has something for everyone.

-One of the most beautiful colonial cities in Cuba, Trinidad has declared a UNESCO World Heritage Site in 1988 and is one of the most popular travel destinations in Cuba.
+One of the most beautiful colonial cities in Cuba, Trinidad was declared a UNESCO World Heritage Site in 1988 and is also one of the most popular travel destinations in Cuba.
+No wonder!

 Vlog From Trinidad!